Bounties-Network/BountiesAPI/bounties_api/analytics/pricing/README.md

 ## Abstract

-The goal of this work is to predict a bounty's closing price based on the textual content of the bounty.
+The goal of this work is to predict a bounty's closing price based on its description.
 The main hypothesis is that an issue's text is able to predict its price.
-As it turns out, this is only partially true, and there are some features (token type, description length, and categories) that explain some of the variance in the pricing.
+As it turns out, this is only partially true, but there are some non-text features (token type, description length, and categories) that explain some of the variance in the pricing.
 These hint at a number of areas which may be very useful in the future to help curate a great market.

 ## Methods

 All data analyzed was collected from a `pg_dump` of the bounties API database that was taken on August 30 2018.

 The training pipeline is a standard who's who of NLP techniques.
 First, all the URLs, non alpha-numeric characters and repeated space are all stripped out.
-Then, `nltk` is used for stopwrd removal.
-At that point, `gensim` is used to train word2vec and doc2vec modesl of titles, descriptions and categories.
-Word2vec and doc2vec are two state-of-the-art to convert a string of text (i.e. a document) into a dimensionality reduced array.
-Although the arrays themselves are not meanignful to humans, their similarity is.
-For example, after training a word2vec model on a large corpus of english words, you would find that the vector for the word "king" minus the vector for the word "man" would result in a vector very close to "queen".
-Word2vec works a word at a time, while doc2vec is a modified algorithm that works on the entire text, and is aware of sentences and paragraphs.
+Then, `nltk` is used for stopword removal.
+At that point, `gensim` is used to train word2vec and doc2vec models of titles, descriptions and categories.
+Word2vec and doc2vec are two state-of-the-art methods to convert a string of text (i.e. a document) into an array of few dimensions.
+Although the arrays themselves are not meaningful to humans, their similarity is.
+For example, after training a word2vec model on a large corpus of English words, you would find that the vector for the word "king" minus the vector for the word "man" would result in a vector very close to "queen".
+Word2vec works a word at a time, while doc2vec is a modified algorithm that works on the entire text, and is aware of sentences and paragraphs (which theoretically should result in better encoding of a word's meaning in context).

-For this pipeline, we use vectors of 350 for word2vec and doc2vec encoding of the description, and 100 for word2vec encoding of the titles and categories.
-Using these feature vectors, it's possible to enocde similarity of different categories (e.g. TypeScript and JavaScript may be similar, because they're often written about together).
-Additionally, I make the assumption that token types, difficulty level and platform are predictive of bounty price.
-This also assumes that certain platforms will have particular markets and properties, and sets us up well for a future expansion.
+For this pipeline, I used vectors of 350 for word2vec and doc2vec encoding of the description, and 100 for word2vec encoding of the titles and categories.
+The hope is that titles, categories and descriptions will explain some of the bounty price.
+Additionally, I added token types, difficulty level, deadline and platform to further predict price.
+The rationale of including platform as a feature is that certain platforms may have particular markets and properties.
 For example, if there were a platform for design work, its unique vocab and market dynamics would be captured by these features.

-Once the features are all encoded, it's a fairly straightforward matter of putting them into Scikit learn, and finding how well they perform.
+Once the features are all encoded, it's a fairly straightforward matter of fitting models and assessing performance.
 Here, the question of distance metric is an import one.
 I chose "mean square error", which is the average of the squared difference between a prediction and it's true (i.e. closing) price.
 There's more about this down below.

 1. Load all bounties from `pg_dump` of `bounties` database, derived from `contract_subscriber`.
 2. Filter un-closed and small bounties (< 10$ currently)
 3. Feature generation: bounty description text cleaning

-  - Strip stopwords using `nltk`s English stopwords file
+  - Strip stopwords using `nltk`\'s English stopwords file
-  - Replace non-alnum characters and URLs
+  - Replace non-alphanumeric characters and URLs
   - Strip all repeated spacing characters (but retaining `\` and `\n`)
   - Convert all letters to lowercase